marvinroman/cv/pages/01.home/_latest_projects/01.netsuite-migration-implementation/default.md

 ---
 title: 'Netsuite Migration & Implementation'
-summary: 'Built out and migrated company to Netsuite.'
+summary: 'Built out and migrated the company to Netsuite.'
 ---

 #### Problem